techgrounds/techgrounds-laminated-denim/04_Azure_1/04_completed_assignments/AZ-02_costManagement.md

 Resource tags offer another layer of management aside from subscriptions and resource groups to create structure and provide an overview of costs.
 They can be tweaked through PowerShell, the Azure CLI, templates, the REST API or the Azure portal.

 #### Free account
 A free subscription features a set of services that are permanently free, and a specific quantity of services that are free for 12 months.
+It also features a credit for 30 days.

+#### Free student account
+The free student account gives students $100 credit and free dev tools.
+It can be used without a credit card.

 #### Pay-as-you-go
 Pas-as-you-go is a payment model where you pay for the resources used during a billing cycle.
 This saves costs on unused resources but also allows one to cope with unexpected increases in demand by renting additional resources.
 For example, VM costs are priced on a per-hour basis but billed per minute of usage.
 Storage is priced separately.